-This is every parents’ nightmare, right?
-What happened was a four-year-old boy got into his grandfathered unlocked 1987 Mercedes-Benz 300 SDL.
+This is every parents’ nightmare.
+A four-year-old boy got into his grandfathered unlocked 1987 Mercedes-Benz 300 SDL.
 While playing in the car, the vehicle rolled backward, pinning his six-and-a-half-month old brother under the vehicle.
 The infant died later that day.

 The plaintiffs’ product liability lawsuit alleged that the design of the Mercedes-Benz caused the child’s death, alleging a “gallimaufry” of product liability theories against Daimler-Chrysler Corporation.
 The gist was that the Plaintiffs claimed they defectively designed that the Mercedes and that it lacked adequate warnings.
 They claimed that the car was defectively designed because it did not have a key shift interlock (KTSI), brake shift interlock (BTSI) or push-button gear shift lever, all of which, plaintiffs alleged, would have prevented the child’s death.

 1st Circuit Opinion